kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 But how did WDQMS come to be the system it is?
 This post examines the history of WDQMS from its beginnings as a concept, to its current state.

 ### The beginnigs
 The WIGOS Data Quality Monitoring (WDQMS) concept was developed in the Inter Commission Coordination Group on the WMO Integrated Global Observing System (WIGOS) starting from 2014, under the leadership of co-chairs Sue Barrel and Bertrand Calpini, and WIGOS project manager Lars Peter Riishoojgaard.
-It consists of a monitoring function, the focus of this post, and an Incident Management System function and Regional WIGOS center (RWC) concept.
+The concept consisted of a monitoring function, the focus of this post, and an Incident Management System function and Regional WIGOS centers (RWC).
 The monitoring function for availability, quality and timeliness was designed to be based on output provided by NWP centers.

 The NWP-focused approach reflected NWP centers' *unique perspective as principal users of observations exchanged in real-time*.
 NWP centers are best suited to asses which observational data exchanged through the network is **available**, **usable** and **in-time** for assimilation in numerical weather prediction.